alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 As long as the unit is objective, consistent, and well understood, it can serve as a measurement of toil.

 Track these measurements continuously before, during, and after toil reduction efforts.
-Streamline the measurement process using tools or scripts so that collecting these measurements doesn’t create additional toil!
+Streamline the measurement process using tools or scripts so that collecting these measurements doesn't create additional toil!

 ## Toil Taxonomy

 ### Business Processes

 Ticket toil is a bit insidious because ticket-driven business processes usually accomplish their goal.
-Users get what they want, and because the toil is typically dispersed evenly across the team, the toil doesn’t loudly and obviously call for remediation.
-Wherever a ticket-driven process exists, there’s a chance that toil is quietly accumulating nearby.
+Users get what they want, and because the toil is typically dispersed evenly across the team, the toil doesn't loudly and obviously call for remediation.
+Wherever a ticket-driven process exists, there's a chance that toil is quietly accumulating nearby.

 ### Production Interrupts